 Make it Your Way

 If you’re following my meal plan after reading my post about how I gave up sugar and flour, remember, you can always swap the apple for 6 oz of fruit, like berries or peaches (Mmm!
 Peach cobbler, anyone?).

 When I first cut out sugar and flour, it was still summer and I ate my oatmeal + yogurt with blackberries, raspberries, blueberries and strawberries.
 When fall/winter rolled around, a warm bowl of apple pie just sounded so fitting for the kind of morning I want to wake up to. 🙂

 I hope this post was helpful and that you enjoy this breakfast as much as I do!
 Let me know in the comments if you’ve already tried it or tag me on Instagram!

 P.S.
 I’ll be sure to let you know if anything ever changes with my breakfast routine, but if you try this recipe and it’s just not your thing, check out the Clean Simple Eats meal plans for other sugar/flour-free breakfast ideas.
 Their protein shakes used to be my go-to breakfasts and have found their way back into my meal plan as a monthly treat.
-Just use my link to get $15 off any CSE meal plan at any time (discount applied at checkout).
+Just use my link (or code: AMANDASANCHEZ) to get 10% off your entire CSE order (discount applied at checkout).